jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-22-notes-on-architecture-the-lost-years-of-uncle-bob-martin.md

 <!-- Started May 22, 2021 5:30 AM Philippine Time -->

-A link to Uncle Bob Martin's talk on Clean Architecture is needed in my new blog post.
+A link to Uncle Bob Martin's talk on Clean Architecture is needed in my next blog posts.
 But, where is my post transcribing his talks about it!?

 [Nothing.
 I found nothing.](/2017/04/15/agility-and-architecture-by-uncle-bob-martin-oop-2015-keynote/) I got lazy transcribing my handwritten notes a few years ago.